seventown/hugo/content/articles/bridge-guide.md

 Here's yet another helpful video by cesmic on how to tower.

-Try to place your tower on your side of the bridge on&nbsp; **non-spawnblock**&nbsp; maps, and on their side on&nbsp; **spawnblock**&nbsp; maps.
+Try to place your tower on your side of the bridge on&nbsp; **non-spawnblock**&nbsp;maps, and on their side on&nbsp; **spawnblock**&nbsp;maps.
 We’ll cover which maps are which in the map section of the guide.

 ### Hippoing: